maduhu/cloudstack-docs/rtd/source/concepts.rst

 About Hosts
 ~~~~~~~~~~~

-A host is a single computer.
+A host is a single physical server.
 Hosts provide the computing resources that
 run guest virtual machines.
 Each host has hypervisor software installed
 on it to manage the guest VMs.
 For example, a host can be a Citrix
 XenServer server, a Linux KVM-enabled server, an ESXi server, or a